UmairBaqar/BI/README.md

 ## 💼 About Me

 Detail-oriented and analytical professional with 14+ years of experience in business and program administration, sales & marketing management, and client services.
-Currently contributing to the **Client Services and Program Administration Branch** at **Manitoba Agriculture**, where I apply my expertise in government program administration, business intelligence, and client-centered service delivery.
+Currently contributing to the Client Services and Program Administration Branch at Manitoba Agriculture, where I apply my expertise in government program administration, business intelligence, and client-centered service delivery.